 Meet Children’s new medical director of anatomic pathology

-Megan Dishop, MD, comes to Children’s Hospitals and Clinics of Minnesota via Denver.
+Megan Dishop, MD, comes to Children’s Minnesota via Denver.
 She joined our team in March.
 Get to know her in this edition of Five Question Friday.

 What is your role and title?